 Merging tiers can also be used to get some time statistics of the combination of two tiers.
 Again, select Tier > Merge Tiers..., select the two tiers to merge and click Next.
 After entering a name for the new tier and selecting the desired tier type, select Set the duration over the overlap as the annotation's value and the desired time format.
 Finally click Finish.
 Overlapping annotations are merged and the annotation's value is the total duration of the overlapping annotations.
-(More about annotations statistics can be found in Section 2.18.2.)
+(More about annotations statistics can be found in the section called "Annotations Statistics".)

-As a final example, consider an audio recognizer (see Section 2.4.3) creating not one but multiple tiers.
+As a final example, consider an audio recognizer (see the section called "Creating a tier using the Silence Recognizer") creating not one but multiple tiers.
 If you want to put the annotations of those tiers on one tier, you could use the Merge Tiers... option to achieve this.

-2.4.8.
 Merging tier groups